 - Time of server request

-In addition, Google was prohibited from using the data obtained as part of the commissioned data processing for its own analysis.
+In addition, we have prohibited Google from using the data obtained as part of the commissioned data processing for its own analysis.
 Google cannot use our data to analyse and evaluate online behaviour for product improvement or benchmarking (industry analysis).
-Likewise, technical support and key accounts have been prohibited from accessing our data.
-You can get more information about this here directly from Google.
+Similarly, we have prohibited technical support and key accounts from accessing our data.

-This data processing is based on legitimate interest within the meaning of Art.
-6 I f) GDPR.
-As a provider of online tests, we have a legitimate interest in being able to track the basic usage behaviour on the online test website.
-This includes being able to recognise which offers are particularly heavily or less heavily frequented by users or from where users reach our offers.
+This form of data processing is based on legitimate interest within the meaning of Art.
+6 (1) lit. f GDPR.
+We have a legitimate interest in being able to track the basic usage behaviour of visitors to the website.
+This includes being able to recognise which offers are particularly heavily or less heavily frequented by users or from where users come to our website.
 We need these insights to optimise the offers on the website according to user behaviour and thus to strengthen our own business.
-Since we - unlike analogue exhibitors, for example - do not visually observe the streams of visitors and can thus recognise which areas of our offer are particularly interesting, we make use of Google Analytics in order to be able to carry out this observation and evaluation of the streams of visitors (not: of the individual, identifiable visitor).
-An opposing legitimate, overwhelming interest of the users in having their non-personal usage behaviour on the website analysed is not apparent.
+Since we - unlike service providers with a trade fair stand, for example - do not visually observe the streams of visitors and can thus recognise which areas of our offer are particularly interesting, we use Google Analytics in order to be able to carry out this observation and evaluation of the streams of visitors (not: of the individual, identifiable visitor).
+A conflicting, legitimate, overriding interest of the users in having their non-personal usage behaviour on the website analysed is not apparent.
+The cookies are set on the basis of § 25 para.
+2 TTDSG (German Telecommunications-Telemedia Data Protection Act).

-If you wish to object to this data processing, you can do so specifically in very simple ways:
+If you wish to object to this data processing, you can do so in a very simple way:

-You can prevent the storage of Google Analytics cookies (as well as other cookies) by changing the basic settings of your browser software (available under "Settings" in most browsers).
+In addition, you can prevent the storage of cookies from Google Analytics (as well as other cookies) by making the appropriate basic settings in your browser software (to be found under "Settings" in most browsers).

 3. Duration of processing of personal data